Social Work (SWK)

 SWK 534.
 Advanced Generalist Practice with Treatment Groups.
 2 Credits.

 Advanced Generalist Practice with Treatment Groups uses an interpersonal perspective as a theoretical foundation for understanding group dynamics.
 Students build upon foundational knowledge and skills, and develop and demonstrate advanced techniques for engaging individuals in the group process, assessing appropriateness for group membership, developing interventions, and evaluating the treatment group process.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Prerequisite: Admission to the Advanced Generalist Specialization.
 F,S.

 SWK 535.
 Advanced Generalist Practice with Communities.
 2 Credits.

-Advanced Generalist Practice with Communities equips students with theoretical frameworks and models for community and policy practice, and prepares students to be effective change agents and leaders in community contexts.
-Students develop a deeper social and economic development orientation, and gain a greater understanding of the changing socio-political contexts of practice, including globalization and the human rights movement.
-Prerequisite: Admission to the Advanced Generalist Concentration.
-S.
+Advanced Generalist Practice with Communities equips students with theoretical frameworks and models for community practice and prepares students to be effective change agents and leaders in community contexts.
+Students develop a deeper community development orientation and gain a greater understanding of how to apply human rights and other justice-centered frameworks in community practice.
+Prerequisite: Admission to the Advanced Generalist Specialization.
+F,S.

 SWK 536.
 Advanced Generalist Practice with Organizations.
 2 Credits.